SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/archiveprovider.md

 uid: archiveprovider
 title: archiveprovider
 keywords: mdoprovider mdo provider archiveprovider
-description: MDO provider for available archive providers for Configurable screens.
+description: MDO provider for available archive providera.
 The items will be added by scanning ArchiveProviderFactory.KnownArchiveProviders for this pattern;
 so.generated: true
 so.topic: reference
 so.envir: onsite, online
 ---

 # "archiveprovider" MDO List
-MDO provider for available archive providers for Configurable screens.
+MDO provider for available archive providera.
 The items will be added by scanning ArchiveProviderFactory.KnownArchiveProviders for this pattern;